How is the Ridgeback around children? Other pets? As a watchdog?

-Although gaining notoriety as the hunter of the King of Beasts, basically, the Ridgeback in Africa was an all-purpose dog, kept by farmers to guard the home and herds and to do a bit of hunting.
+Although gaining notoriety as the hunter of the King of Beasts, basically, the Ridgeback in Africa was an all-purpose dog kept by farmers to guard the home and herds and to do a bit of hunting.

 Are they good for general hunting?

 The Ridgeback has been used successfully in hunting bobcat, mountain lion, bear, fox, squirrel, coyote, deer, wild boar and raccoon in the U.S., Canada and Mexico.
-There have been reports of Ridgebacks having been train to point upland game and retrieve game and fowl, but their true talents lie in cornering the prey for the hunter to finish off.
+There have been reports of Ridgebacks having been trained to point upland game and retrieve game and fowl, but their true talents lie in cornering the prey for the hunter to finish off.
 As a rule, they are silent trailers and only bay once the prey is sighted.
 For this reason, Ridgebacks are not used alone to hunt deer, fox or raccoon unless they have a bell around their necks for location purposes.
 They can be hunted with breeds which are more vocal on a trail.